 - Anyone the Brady Act disqualifies as “mentally defective,” or who has been committed to a mental institution

 - Anyone dishonorably discharged from the military

 - Anyone with a domestic violence protective order against them (only if there was a hearing and notice – this should not apply for temporary or emergency, ex-parte petitions)

 - Anyone convicted of assault/aggravated assault or attempted assault/aggravated assault against a spouse, parent, guardian, person they share children with, or someone who lives with any of those people

 These classes are broad-reaching and aim to keep guns out of the hands of people the public might see as “dangerous.”
 Regardless of whether you know you belong to this class or not, you may still be convicted for violating the law.
-This means you should always talk to an attorney about your legal ability to own or carry a gun before you are arrested or charged with a gun possession crime.
+This means you should always talk to a veteran Salt Lake City weapons violation lawyer about your legal ability to own or carry a gun before you are arrested or charged with a gun possession crime.